-Most of the projects can be tackled using materials and equipment you already own, while those that require some crafting should be well worth the extra effort.
+Most of the projects can be attempted using the equipment you already own.
+Those that do require additional materials should all be achievable with pocket-money purchases – and if there’s any crafting involved, it should be well worth the effort when you see the results.

 The best home photography projects: